 With the Bayon as the highlight and a must-see on every Siem Reap trip, the Angkor Thom complex

 once was the centre of what used to be the mighty Angkor Kingdom.
 We dive deeper into

 the history and unique construction during this half day exploration.

 WHY THIS TOUR?

-One often needs to take a break: Angkor’s immense size is mind-blowing and with a cornucopia of temples, pagodas and remnants of what once was one of the largest cities in the world (according to the records, more than one million people lived in the great Angkor Kingdom at one time), it is bound to overload you with impressions.
-Our half day explorations of the famous sights form the perfect base to head out into Angkor before moving on to another highlight, surrounding Siem Reap.
-The Angkor Thom region is so worth it – with landmarks such as the 200-headed Bayon temple and the opulence that once adorned the Elephant Terrace fits perfectly into a morning or an afternoon trip.
+One often needs to take a break: Angkor’s immense size is mind-blowing, and with a cornucopia of temples, pagodas and remnants of what once was one of the largest cities in the world (according to the records, more than one million people lived in the great Angkor Kingdom at one time), it is bound to overload you with impressions.

-At the end of touring the Angkor Thom, it is time to head back to your hotel in Siem Reap before moving on in exploring the next part of Siem Reap.
+At the end of touring the Angkor Thom, it is time to head back to your hotel in Siem Reap before moving on to exploring the next part of Siem Reap.